 One of Princess Diana’s dazzling and most enchanting gowns ever, the “fairytale gown” was sold for £102,000 (approx. $165,000) yesterday at the Passion for Fashion auction held by Kerry Taylor auction house in London.
 That is £20,000 more than the pre-auction estimate.

 Diana wore this dress three times in public.
-First at a banquet for the German Ambassador in London, then in 1986 to the Royal Opera House and finally in 1987 for the premier of James Bond movie The Living Daylights.
-Gown was part of the dresses that was auctioned in 1997 by Christie’s in New York for charity.
+First at a banquet for the German Ambassador in London, then in 1986 to the Royal Opera House and finally in 1987 for the premiere of James Bond movie The Living Daylights.
+The gown was part of the dresses that was auctioned in 1997 by Christie’s in New York for charity.

 The Kerry Taylor auction house has previously sold Diana’s velvet floor-length gown that she wore to dance with John Travolta at the White House.
 The auction house revealed the gown was sold to an overseas museum.